CogGen: Cognitive-Load-Inspired Fully Unsupervised Deep Generative Modeling for Compressively Sampled MRI Reconstruction: Conclusions

 \section{Conclusions}

-We introduce CogGen, a novel FU-DGM framework that employs a simple yet interesting strategy to eliminate the need for reconstruction accuracy and efficiency.
-The framework is instantiated in two distinct forms, CogGen-DIP and CogGen-INR, whose superiority and generality (or broad applicability) are rigorously demonstrated through comprehensive numerical experiments and theoretical analysis.
+We introduce CogGen, a novel FU-DGM framework that employs a simple yet effective strategy to improve both reconstruction accuracy and convergence efficiency by reformulating conventional uniform k-space fitting as a staged inversion process.
+The framework is instantiated in two distinct forms, CogGen-DIP and CogGen-INR, whose effectiveness and generality are supported by numerical experiments and theoretical analyses.
+In future work, we will explore the potential submodular structure of k-space measurements with respect to image-quality assessment to enable principled, adaptive sample selection.

-\textbf{Future work.} The core idea of the proposed CogGen framework is to perform dynamic sample weighting so as to realize a progressive, task-side cognitive-load scheduling for CS-MRI, thereby improving both image fidelity and convergence efficiency.
-However, the current implementation still relies on a semi-empirical weighting rule, where several truncation-related hyperparameters (e.g., the radius threshold and the number of curriculum stages) are modulated according to the k-space energy distribution and noise characteristics.
-In future work, we will explore the potential submodular structure of k-space measurements with respect to image-quality criteria (e.g., SSIM) to enable principled, adaptive sample selection.
 Moreover, incorporating submodular optimization strategies \cite{yang2021learning,el2022data}, such as vertex-cover-inspired selection \cite{shi2023greedy,shi2025weak}, may further tighten performance bounds while improving theoretical interpretability.